Ten weeks of cryptocurrency carnage followed by a sharp rebound has left investors’ heads in a spin.

 Like JPMorgan Chairman and CEO Jaime Dimon, Alexander says Bitcoin has no intrinsic value and considers it more of a “toy’’ than an investment.

-Bitcoin climbed on Wednesday, rising above $44,000 for the first time since January 5, after US inflation rose to its highest level in four decades.
-Many investors continue to view cryptocurrencies as a hedge against rising consumer prices while others say it isn’t a useful hedge at all.
+With US inflation rising to its highest level in four decades, some investors continue to view cryptocurrencies as a hedge against rising consumer prices, while others say the recent crash shows it isn’t a useful hedge at all.

 - By Kevin Hamlin, Richa Gandhi, Frank Chen, and Indrajit Basu